Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Advantages of VR in business

-• VR improves communication: With a headset, microphone and the right platform, you can connect with colleagues and clients in a virtual space.
-This reduces the need for in-person meetings and adds an engaging, interactive layer to remote team collaboration.
-It also helps bridge geographical distances, improving efficiency, Deekonda noted.
+• Improve communication: With a headset, microphone and the right platform, you can connect with colleagues and clients in a shared virtual space.
+This can reduce the need for in-person meetings while adding a more interactive layer to remote team collaboration.
+It also helps bridge geographical distance and improve efficiency, Deekonda noted.

-• VR allows buyers to explore in detail: With VR, people can see, interact with and even customize things in a lifelike, interactive environment without actually going anywhere.
-They can tour a house, design a kitchen or test drive a car, getting a clear sense of what to expect and moving closer to the point of sale.
+• Help buyers explore in detail: VR gives people a way to see, interact with and even customize products in a lifelike environment without going anywhere.
+They can tour a home, design a kitchen or simulate a test drive, getting a clearer sense of what to expect before making a decision.

-• VR streamlines product design: With VR technology, you can design, prototype and test new and unique products without the expense of building physical versions.
-This can significantly reduce time to market and support a more agile, cost-effective development process.
+• Streamline product design: VR allows teams to design, prototype and test unique products without building physical versions.
+This can reduce time to market and support a more flexible development process.
 It also helps enable “iterative development and visualization while significantly reducing time and resources,” Deekonda said.

 Disadvantages of VR in business

-As VR becomes more mainstream, more companies will weave it into their sales process and customer service programs.
-Over time, the technology will likely become more accessible and affordable and may even help businesses cut costs
+As virtual reality becomes more mainstream, more companies are starting to work it into their sales processes and customer service strategies.
+Over time, the technology will likely become more accessible and affordable, and in some cases, even help businesses cut costs.

 Did you find this content helpful?